pellepelster/solidblocks/doc/content/rds/_index.md

----
-title: RDS PostgreSQL
-weight: 30
++++
+title = "RDS PostgreSQL"
-description: A containerized PostgreSQL database with an all batteries included backup solution powered by pgBackRest
+description = "A containerized PostgreSQL database with an all batteries included backup solution powered by pgBackRest" overviewGroup = "rds" faIcon = "fa-brands fa-docker" weight= 20
----
++++

 A containerized [PostgreSQL](https://www.postgresql.org/) database with an all batteries included backup solution powered by [pgBackRest](https://pgbackrest.org/)